placebeyondtheclouds/my-INFOSEC/README.md

-## Reports and blogs on information security
+## Reports, blogs and resources on information security

 - ### Noise storms